jofralogo/rprop/README.md

-# rProp
-**Responsive SCSS mixins**
+# rProp: Responsive SCSS mixins
-A super-easy way to define any CSS property and their values for phone, tablet and desktop.
+**rProp** is a super-easy way to define any CSS property and their values for phone, tablet and desktop.
 - - -

 ## How to
 1. Import it in your sass/scss file: `@import 'rprop';`
-2. Include it:
+2. Include it whenever you need:
 ```scss
 @include rprop(
 	$prop,